-Mother is the fierce baring teeth and claws, willing to do everything and anything to protect her young; she is exhaustingly devoted as she nurses them back to health, and she is not afraid to hold the hardest mirror, and name the hardest truths, to reflect that which does not want to be seen, but must be seen.
+Mother is the fierce baring teeth and claws, willing to do everything and anything to protect her young.
+She is the one who is exhaustingly devoted as she nurses us back to health.
+And she is the one who is not afraid to hold up the hardest mirror, and name the hardest truths, to reflect that which must be seen.

-My Mother is Moon, and Ocean, and Stars; this very body and soul of our precious world.
+My Mother is Moon and Ocean and Stars; this very body and soul of our precious world.
 My Mother is Plant Medicine, is Ceremony, is Dance, is Healing Waters, is Fire.
-Mother is who I taste as my tears and her seas are found to be one and the same substance, rolling down the cheeks of Creation.
+Mother is who I taste as my tears and in her seas, rolling down the cheeks of Creation.
 Mother is Life and Death; she who awaits our last breath, just as she inspired our first.